 - Official transcripts from each college or university attended and three letters of recommendation are required and must be sent to the CASPA office.

-- Official test score results from the MCAT and/or Graduate Record Examination (GRE) General Test (verbal and quantitative) must be sent to the Marietta College PA Program under school/department code 1444 (GRE only).
+- Official test score results from the MCAT and/or Graduate Record Examination (GRE) General test (verbal and quantitative) must be sent with the CASPA application under school/department code 0937 (GRE only).
 No minimum score is required.

 - The MC PA Program will consider applicants who have one prerequisite course in process during the spring semester preceding the June start date.